 When a cat is dropped from an inverted position — upside-down, held by a practised experimenter, then released — it rotates approximately 180° and lands on its feet.
 The drop takes around 0.3 seconds.
 The cat begins with negligible angular momentum (the experimenter can release it with almost no spin), and there are no external torques during free fall.
 By conservation of angular momentum, the total angular momentum of the cat must remain constant throughout the fall.

-The total angular momentum is therefore approximately zero throughout the fall.
+In the ideal free-fall model, with an initially negligible angular momentum, the total angular momentum is therefore approximately zero throughout the fall.

 And yet the cat rotates 180°.